Go to Homepage

 At Batu Bolong Beach there’s a greater density of accommodation, shops and restaurants.
 At the entrance, Sunset House appears scruffy although once in the back garden the property opens up with manicured gardens, winsome staff, a little restaurant, elevated balé, pool, and a very swimmable part of the beach.
 Its 14 bungalows offer lower and upper floor units with free WiFi.

-Guide to Senggigi Beach hotels
+Guide to Senggigi Beach area hotels

 The nine-room Lina Hotel is without a swimming pool.
 The owner pointed to the ocean and gestured with a smile there’s plenty of swimming available.
-No WiFi and no website although the place does double as a dive centre.
+Spotty WiFi and no website although the place does double as a dive centre.
 There’s a stunning view from the restaurant serving delicious home-cooked food.

 Pool Villa Club retreat/ photo: hotel

-Bukit Senggigi Hotel smack in central Sengigi across from Pool Villa Club provides twenty-eight rooms with WiFi in its restaurant serving Chinese food.
+Bukit Senggigi Hotel, smack in central Sengigi across from Pool Villa Club, provides twenty-eight rooms with WiFi in its restaurant serving Chinese food.
 The hilly location offers excellent ocean views.

-Across from Bukit Senggigi Hotel, the decade-old Pool Villa Club is built as a sub property to Senggigi Beach Hotel on the same massive grounds.
+Across from Bukit Senggigi Hotel, the decade-old Pool Villa Club is built as a sub-property to Kila Senggigi Beach Hotel Lombok on the same massive grounds.
 This upmarket resort is designed as a premium extension and offers two-floor apartment-style suites with a large bedroom upstairs and foldout couches on both floors.
 Lower floors directly access the lagoon pool with decent privacy.
 The grounds are serene and the property close to the beach with pool club guests provided access to all facilities at the Senggigi Beach Hotel.
 The place is well managed and accommodation suitable for families and couples wishing not to venture too far.
 WiFi is free.
 This is a fairly family friendly Lombok hotel for your diary.

-Opened in 1987, the Senggigi Beach Hotel has stood the test of time.
+Opened in 1987, the Kila Senggigi Beach Hotel Lombok, formerly the Senggigi Beach Hotel, has stood the test of time.
 It’s a vast property that offers detailed signage but still requires directions from staff depending on how much you’ve had to drink.
 Like all of Senggigi’s large integrated resorts, the gardens are heavenly with abundant colour and plenty of quiet and shady precincts no matter how busy the hotel happens to be.
 There is a long list of places to eat and drink in, and in fact the copious venues could be the hotel’s specialty to keep families occupied.
-The Senggigi Beach offers accommodation ranging from rooms to bungalows.
-Its Sea View bungalows are the preferred choice, located just near the lapping shoreline and talon-shaped peninsula with beaches on either side surrounded by a reef.
-Beaches here are quite good for swimming.
-WiFi is free in the restaurants and lobby.
-This is a very child-friendly Lombok resort, so bring the tiny tykes along.
-It also scores high on our Lombok resorts review.

-Lombok child-friendly hotels, Senggigi Beach Hotel bedroom
+Lombok child-friendly hotels, Kila Senggigi Beach villas

-Child-friendly Senggigi Beach/ photo: hotel
+Child-friendly Kila Senggigi Beach/ photo: hotel

 The twenty-year-old Santosa Hotel, formerly the Intan Laguna, is Javanese owned and said to be the largest hotel in Lombok with 194 rooms.
 The Santosa is a family hotel with heaps of recreation for kids, two restaurants and overall good standards set on 7.5 hectares of mature gardens.
 Dining options are aplenty along the main street.
-WiFi is charged.
+WiFi is free.
 The hotel is made up of rooms, suites and villas, with pool villas as the premium accommodation.
 There’s a large lagoon pool and swimmable beach.
 This is another among the child-friendly Lombok hotels to potentially consider.

 Up on the hill across the road from the Sheraton, Singapore-owned and managed Kebun Villa Resort consists of 12 pool villas, a main swimming pool and a Thai restaurant set on 20 hectares of land with lush, often wild gardens.
 Lincoln, the boss, a veteran in the hotel industry and loquacious Singaporean, ensures guests receive the best service on the strip.